-- Demonstrate the ability to view learning, behavioral and social/emotional assets and challenges through the lenses of a wide range of learning theories. - 2.
-Be aware of, access and utilize a wide range of teaching and learning resources available from Alberta Education and the worldwide web. - Formulate and implement subject-specific and cross-curricular unit plans including effective assessment practices embedded within a range of individual and inclusionary approaches/interventions. - 4.
-Design subject-specific and cross-curricular unit plans applicable to a wide range of teaching contexts, as illustrated by the 'continuum of instruction' below -
+- 1. Demonstrate the ability to view learning, behavioral and social/emotional assets and challenges through the lenses of a wide range of learning theories. - 2.
+Be aware of, access and utilize a wide range of teaching and learning resources available from Alberta Education and the worldwide web. - 3.
+Formulate and implement subject-specific and cross-curricular unit plans including effective assessment practices embedded within a range of individual and inclusionary approaches/interventions. - 4.
+Design subject-specific and cross-curricular unit plans applicable to a wide range of teaching contexts. - 5.
+Articulate knowledge of phonological processing as part of the reading process, and to apply this learning to the administration and interpretation of a phonological screening test. - 6.
+Based upon the above screening results, implement effective instruction for the development of phonological awareness skills and reading. - 7.
+Competently interpret norm-based assessment results at the school, class and individual student levels and utilize this information to inform instructional practice.